NAFA WeChat Account

 • Short interview with the audition panel about the applicant’s musical experiences, interests and ambitions for future studies and career

-*Applicants (except composition applicants) are encouraged to perform with an accompanist if the pieces include accompaniment.
+* Applicants (except composition applicants) are encouraged to perform with an accompanist if the pieces include accompaniment.
 A list of accompanists and their details are available to applicants after application and they are required to make arrangements with the accompanists directly for practice sessions and payment.
-Applicants who are unable to perform with an accompanist, may perform with a background track using their own device that can be connected to the venue speaker via Bluetooth.
+Applicants who are unable to perform with an accompanist, may perform with a background track using their own device and speaker.

 **The music theory test (approximately 60 minutes) will test applicants in various areas at a level similar to ABRSM Grade V.